ofmla/fortran-sperr/README.md

 ### CMake

-In [CMakeLists.txt](https://github.com/ofmla/fortran-sperr/blob/main/CMakeLists.txt) I added two CMake variables (EXTERN_INCLUDE_DIR and EXTERN_LIB_DIR) to specify the paths to the include and lib directories of the SPERR library.
-Users can provide their paths by setting these variables when running CMake.
+In [CMakeLists.txt](https://github.com/ofmla/fortran-sperr/blob/main/CMakeLists.txt), the project uses `find_package(PkgConfig REQUIRED)` and `pkg_search_module(LIBRARY_NAME REQUIRED SPERR)` to locate the `SPERR` library.
+This means that users no longer need to manually specify the paths to the include and lib directories.

-Configure the build with
+To configure the build, simply run:
 ```
-cmake -S . -DEXTERN_INCLUDE_DIR=/path/to/SPERR/include -DEXTERN_LIB_DIR=/path/to/SPERR/lib
+cmake -S .
 ```
-To build the executables run
+To build the executables using `make`, run:
 ```
 make
 ```
 The executables will be named `2d` and `3d`, and they will be placed in the root directory.

+Please note that when installing the SPERR library with CMake, you may need to use `sudo` as regular users typically don't have write permissions for directories like `/usr` and `/usr/local` in modern Linux systems.

 ### fpm